mtliendo/hashnode-articles/clfbx7fa100070alb3ml9bch0.md

 The added technical overhead will be a valuable investment in your skillset, making you a more versatile developer.
 As you become proficient in AWS services, you'll find that the initial learning curve pays off in the long run, helping you create more sophisticated applications and positioning you for greater opportunities in the tech industry.

 ### Cost-effective compared to 3rd-party low-code tools

-\[image: Graph comparing the cost of AWS vs. low-code tools with monthly subscriptions\]

 While low-code tools with monthly subscriptions may seem tempting due to how easy they are to get started, AWS offers a more cost-effective and flexible solution when making the most of serverless/managed services.
 With those, you only pay for the resources you consume, allowing you to optimize costs as your application scales.